jaantollander/masters-thesis/README.md

 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

 ## Requirements
-The `source.sh ` file contains script for using Pandoc to convert content into HTML or PDF.
+The `env.sh ` file contains script for using Pandoc to convert content into HTML or PDF.

 - `pandoc`
 - `texlive`